GaloisInc/BESSPIN-GFE/README.md

 3) Connect the FPGA Ethernet port with the host ethernet port
 4) Go to the demo directory: `cd FreeRTOS-mirror/FreeRTOS/Demo/RISC-V_Galois_P1`
 5) Generate `main_tcp.elf` binary: `export PROG=main_tcp; make clean; make`
-6) Start GDB: `riscv32-unknown-elf-gdb main_tcp.elf`
+6) Start GDB: `riscv64-unknown-elf-gdb main_tcp.elf`
 7) in your GDB session type: `target remote localhost:3333`
 8) in your GDB session type: `load`
-9) start minicom: `minicom -D /dev/ttyUSB1 -b 115200`
+9) start Minicom: `minicom -D /dev/ttyUSB1 -b 115200`
 10) in your GDB session type: `continue`
-11) In minicom, you will see a bunch of debug prints.
+11) In Minicom, you will see a bunch of debug prints.
 The interesting piece is when you get:
 ```
 IP Address: 10.88.88.2